-155. More than 10,000 Kurdish refugees were repatriated from the Islamic Republic of Iran to the north of Iraq during the first half of 1998.
-Unfortunately this operation had to be suspended mid-1998 because of changes in procedures required by the Iraqi authorities.
+155. More than 10,000 Kurdish refugees repatriated from the Islamic Republic of Iran to the north of Iraq during the first half of 1998.
+Unfortunately this operation had to be suspended mid-1998 due to changes in procedures required by the Iraqi authorities.